martincjespersen/DaAnonymization/README.rst

 - Integration of custom functions as part of the pipeline
 - Named Entity Models for Danish language implemented (PER, LOC, ORG, MISC):
     - DaCy: https://github.com/KennethEnevoldsen/DaCy
-        - DaCy is built on multilingual RoBERTa, enabling support for other languages as well as Danish.
     - DaNLP: https://github.com/alexandrainst/danlp
     - Default entities to mask: PER, LOC and ORG (MISC can be specified but covers many different entitites)
-- Batch mode for DaCy, **highly recommended** if predicting a lot of documents and it is robust to language changes as it is fine tuned from a **multilingual model**
+- Batch mode and multiprocessing for DaCy, **highly recommended** if predicting a lot of documents and it is robust to language changes as it is fine tuned from a **multilingual RoBERTa model**

 Installation
 ------------